Shōnai, Yamagata

 Shōnai (庄内町, Shōnai-machi) is a town located in Yamagata Prefecture, Japan.
-As of 29 February 2020, the town has an estimated population of 20,940 in 7108 households, and a population density of 87.5 per km².
+As of 29 February 2020, the town has an estimated population of 20,940 in 7108 households, and a population density of 87.5 per km^{2}.
 The total area of the town is 249.17 km².

 Geography

 Shōnai is located in the coastal plains of north-central Yamagata Prefecture.
 The Mogami River flows through the town.
 Mount Gassan, the highest of the Three Mountains of Dewa is at the intersection of the borders of Shōnai, Tsuruoka, Ōkura and Nishikawa.